Climate of Los Angeles: Rainfall

 Because the rainy season begins in late fall and ends in early to mid spring, precipitation is measured using the water year instead of the calendar year to give an accurate picture of each rainy season's precipitation amounts.
 Each water year begins October 1 and ends the following September 30, during the driest part of the year.

 Sometimes rainfall can occur in the summer from westward-straying monsoon thunderstorms, but this is unusual.
 Even less common is rain from remnants of dissipating eastern Pacific hurricanes.
 Los Angeles averages only 14.7 in of precipitation per year, and this is lower at the coast and higher in the mountains and foothill cities.
 Snow is extremely rare in the Greater Los Angeles area and basin, but the nearby San Gabriel Mountains and San Bernardino Mountains typically receive a heavy amount of snow every winter season.
 The greatest snowfall recorded in downtown Los Angeles was 2 in on January 15, 1932.

 Los Angeles Airport has an estimated pan evaporation rate of 65.5 in per year.

 El Niño–Southern Oscillation

 Historically, the warm phase of an El Niño–Southern Oscillation (ENSO) regime typically coincides with above-average precipitation across Southern California.
-The above-average sea-surface temperatures in the equatorial Pacific Ocean are largely responsible for this as the ocean acts as a rich moisture source for tropical moisture to advect towards the North American continent in atmospheric river events.
+The above-average sea-surface temperatures in the equatorial Pacific Ocean during ENSO are largely responsible for this as the ocean acts as a rich moisture source for tropical moisture to advect towards the North American continent in atmospheric river events.
 Prior to the strong El Niño of 2015–2016, the previous two strong El Niño events in 1982–83 and 1997–98 coincided with well above average precipitation across Southern California.
-While some measurements suggest the 2015-2016 El Niño was the strongest on record since 1950, Southern California received below average precipitation contrary to what the Climate Prediction Center predicted leading up to the winter months.
+While some measurements suggest the 2015-2016 El Niño was the strongest on record since 1950, Southern California received below average precipitation, contrary to what the Climate Prediction Center had predicted leading up to the winter months.